FrederickBun/dragonhome-portfolio/src/content/uses/04-work-collection/index.md

 This is a paragraph about my role at this company.
 ```

-🎉 Congrats, you are now a blogger, _and_ developer, _and_ employed.
+🎉 Congrats, you are now a usesger, _and_ developer, _and_ employed.